 Define ArcGIS Runtime components to deploy

-You will require an ArcGIS Runtime deployment for every target platform for your app.
+You will need an ArcGIS Runtime deployment for every target platform for your app.
 The ArcGIS Runtime NuGet packages will automatically detect the build target for the project and build an ArcGIS Runtime with the appropriate architecture.
 This can be one or more of x86 (32 bit), x64 (64 bit), any CPU, or ARM depending on your app type.

 Deploying specialized symbols

 You may need to deploy specialized symbols, such as military symbol dictionaries, for use with your ArcGIS Runtime SDK app.
 In ArcGIS Runtime SDK for .NET versions prior to 100.0, these symbols were included in the SDK install and could simply be copied to a deployment folder for your app.
 To reduce the size of the setup (especially with the increased number of supported platforms), these symbols are not included in the ArcGIS Runtime SDK for .NET NuGet packages.

 You have a couple of options for including these symbols in your deployment.

 - The ArcGIS for Defense group hosts the following ArcGIS Online items that contain .stylx files with military symbols.
 Use the support matrix to find and download the supported stylx file for your version of ArcGIS Runtime SDK.
 Once downloaded, you can include the files in your app deployment.
 Logic in your app, of course, would be required to locate and use the included files as needed.